dbmi-bgm/cgap-portal/docs/public/help/logging_in.md

   Note that internal users who have created Google Accounts for their `hms.harvard.edu` emails can choose to login via either pathway.

-* If your account is associated with a harvard.edu, partners.org or BCH email account, and you do not have an associated Google Account, you must login by entering the institutional email associated with your CGAP user into the login box.
+* If your account is associated with a `harvard.edu`, `partners.org`, or BCH email account, and you do not have an associated Google Account, you must login by entering the institutional email associated with your CGAP user into the login box.
-  After filling this and clicking "Log In", you will then see another popup that prompts you to sign in with your respective IdP.
+  After filling this and clicking "Log In", you will then see another pop-up that prompts you to sign in with your respective IdP.